lorin/resilience-engineering/intro.md

 This doc is an attempt at an introductory guide to readings in *resilience engineering*, aimed at software engineers.
 I've tried to organize a few key papers into themes.
-These papers should all be accessible to casual readers.
+These papers should be accessible to casual readers.

 ## Definition of resilience